-Publishers Are Generating Incremental Revenue on Top of Subscriptions - Without Cannibalizing the Funnel
+Publishers Are Generating Incremental Revenue - Without Cannibalizing Subscriptions

 Paid digital content is becoming more common, with the decline in publisher ad revenues and shifts in tech trends working against publishers.
 Asking readers to pay for a subscription to access content was the natural first step in content monetization as a means to sustain the digital publishing business.
 We now know that only a very small portion of an audience will commit to a subscription and although the subscription remains the ultimate goal, many publishers have to look beyond the subscription model to effectively monetize their work.